One Nation volunteer assaults Liberal senator over Farrer byelection clash

 Key details reported by multiple sources:

-• One Nation volunteer grabbed Liberal Senator James Paterson’s phone during a confrontation outside a polling booth in Albury on 2026-05-06 (Wednesday).
+- One Nation volunteer grabbed Liberal Senator James Paterson’s phone during a confrontation outside an Albury pre-poll booth on 2026-05-04 (Wednesday).

-• The incident involved a dispute over One Nation candidate David Farley’s past support for Labor and his endorsement of independent Michelle Milthorpe in the 2025 election.
+- The confrontation involved One Nation’s Farrer byelection candidate David Farley’s past support for Labor and endorsement of independent Michelle Milthorpe.

-• One Nation leader Pauline Hanson publicly apologized to Paterson on Sky News on 2026-05-06 evening, later walked back by chief of staff James Ashby.
+- One Nation leader Pauline Hanson initially apologized to Paterson on Sky News on 2026-05-04 evening but later walked back her apology.

 Points of Difference